Dandenong North

 Dandenong North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Dandenong North has one of the most culturally diverse populations in Australia, with 54.0% of its residents born overseas and 59.8% speaking a language other than English at home.
-Christianity is the predominant religion in Dandenong North, comprising 49.3% of the population.
-However, Buddhism is notably underrepresented compared to Greater Melbourne's average, making up only 7.9%.
+Christianity is the predominant religion in Dandenong North, accounting for 49.3% of people, but Buddhism is notably overrepresented at 7.9%, compared to 4.2% across Greater Melbourne.
+In terms of ancestry, 'Other' is the largest group in Dandenong North at 27.9%, significantly higher than the regional average of 14.6%.

 Frequently Asked Questions - Diversity